 Questions and Answers: A Plant and Animal Health Strategy for Canada

-Protecting Canada's plant and animal resources depends on the ability of government, industry and others to anticipate and prepare for future challenges and opportunities facing Canada.
-With increasingly complex and continuously changing risks, a new approach is needed so that Canada can continue to safeguard plant and animal health.
+Protecting Canada's plant and animal resources depends on the ability of government, industry, academia and others to anticipate and prepare for future challenges and opportunities facing Canada.
+With increasingly complex and continuously changing risks, a strategic approach is needed so that Canada can continue to safeguard plant and animal health.
 By working together, we can emphasize prevention instead of being reactive.

 How was the Plant and Animal Health Strategy for Canada developed?

-In July 2014, federal, provincial, and territorial (FPT) ministers of agriculture requested of a comprehensive and collaborative approach to emergency management.
-In July 2016, the ministers endorsed the Emergency Management Framework for Agriculture in Canada and identified the need to develop of a national plant and animal health strategy.
-The ideas and feedback received during the consultation on the Emergency Management Framework also contributed to the development of the Strategy.
+The origin of the strategy was a request from FPT ministers of agriculture in July 2014 for a comprehensive and collaborative approach to emergency management.
+In July 2016, the ministers endorsed the Emergency Management Framework for Agriculture in Canada and identified the need to develop a national plant and animal health strategy.
+The ideas and feedback received during the consultation on the Emergency Management Framework also contributed to the development of the strategy.

 - Date modified: